eepperly/Stable-Randomized-Least-Squares/README.md

 Inputting a value of `[]` for an optional argument results in the default value.

 ### Sketch-and-precondition

-While it is not the main focus of our paper, we also provide an implementation of the sketch-and-precondition method.

 Sketch-and-precondition is also based on a QR factorization $SA = QR$ of a sketch of the matrix $A$.
 It then uses $R$ as a preconditioner for solving $Ax = b$ using the [LSQR](https://stanford.edu/group/SOL/software/lsqr/lsqr-toms82a.pdf) or [CGNE](https://en.wikipedia.org/wiki/Conjugate_gradient_method#Conjugate_gradient_on_the_normal_equations) method.